helipatel05/college-event-app/README.md

 pip install -r requirements.txt

-3.

 4.database configuration :

-* Create a database named registrations in MySQL.
+* Create a database named capstoneproject in MySQL.
-* Update the host, user, and password in app.py.
+* Update the host, user, in app.py.

 5.Run the applications :